 Each year in March the Department of Computer Science takes part in the British Science Week exhibition in the Sackville Street Building.

 The event is open to students from Years 7 to 9.

-Science Spectacular is an event run by the University's public engagement team and the School of Computer Science has been involved with it for a number of years.
+Science Spectacular is an event run by the University's public engagement team and the Department of Computer Science has been involved with it for a number of years.
 It includes science activities for children of all ages.

 Find out about our Faculty's school outreach events and how to get involved.